 What could be more important that?

 Which migraine triggers would you love to be free of?

-If you’d like help picturing what your life would look like when you no longer need to manage apparent migraine triggers, I can help you.
-Your next step is to book your free preparation consultation.
-You and I will talk via secure video call, wherever you are in the world.
+If you want help picturing a life beyond migraine, I can help you.
+Simply request your free preparation consultation.
+You and I will meet and talk via secure video call, wherever you are in the world.